Plural Nouns

 • Consonant + o -echoes, buffaloes

 Pronunciation.
 It is important to teach the correct pronunciation of final -s and -es.
-When -s follows a voiceless sound (f, gh, k, p, ph, t, th) is is pronounced just as /s/.
-When -s follows a voiced sound (b, d, g, l, m, n, r, v, y, vowel) is is pronounced as a /z/.
+When -s follows a voiceless sound (f, gh, k, p, ph, t, th) is is pronounced as /s/.
+When -s follows a voiced sound (b, d, g, l, m, n, r, v, y, vowel) is is pronounced as /z/.
 When -es follow a sibilant ( ce, ch, ge, s, sh, ss, x, z) it is pronounced as /iz/.
 (Please refer to the Pronunciation of -S Anchor Chart.)

 • Voiceless /s/ - puffs, laughs, books, stops, graphs, hats, months